 More generally, other APIs can be refactored to return a @Sigma@ type, enabling their use to benefit from the ANF transformation described above.
 For example, a variant of @open@ may return the new capability as the second field of a @Sigma@, with the first field instantiated as @Unit@:

 \paragraph{Implicit $\Sigma$-Lifting.} To further streamline the construction of @Sigma@ results, we introduce implicit $\Sigma$-lifting.
-This mechanism is particularly beneficial regarding combinators such as @ensureClosedSigma@, which require the callback @op@ to return both a data value of type @T@ and an @IsClosed@ capability witness:
+This mechanism is particularly beneficial for combinators such as @ensureClosedSigma@, which require the callback @op@ to return both a data value of type @T@ and an @IsClosed@ capability witness:

 When returning the result read from the file, it is natural for users to simply return the string variable @text@.
-However, the expected return type is a dependent pair (@Sigma@), which requires both the result and a capability to be returned together.
+However, the expected return type is a dependent pair (@Sigma@), requiring the result and a capability to be bundled together.
 To reconcile this mismatch, the compiler automatically lifts the return value into the first field @a@ of the @Sigma@ pair, while the second field @b@ is populated by implicitly summoning the appropriate capability.
 This implicit $\Sigma$-lifting mechanism ensures that the returned value conforms to the required dependent pair type without additional user intervention:\footnote{ Due to current limitations in Scala regarding curried dependent implicit function types, the implicit parameter \lstinline|c| must be explicitly bound and passed.
-This restriction is incidental to our approach; for clarity, we omit them in subsequent examples. }
+This restriction is incidental to our approach; for clarity, we omit it in subsequent examples. }

-\\ Given the ANF transformation creating a new scope for @closeSigma@, the summon can locate the most recent, live capability for @f.IsClosed@.
+Given the ANF transformation creating a new scope for @closeSigma@, the summon can locate the most recent, live capability for @f.IsClosed@.